SDL-Hercules-390/hyperion/readme/README.SNA.md

 frames to get them onto the network medium.
 Therefore, Hercules supports the TUNTAP interfaces.
 TAP interfaces work on Layer 2 of the OSI stack and provide the necessary functionality.

+* _**NOTE:** The following text assumes you are using **wired Ethernet.** WiFi in theory should be a pure OSI Layer 2 infrastructure, being agnostic to L3 protocols.
+In practice, it often is not.
+There are numerous combinations of WiFi chipsets, drivers, access points and bridges out there "in the wild", and each and every one can block SNA frames for reasons unknown to the end user.
+It's therefore safe to assume that **"SNA over WiFi will not work"** unless testing for a given combination proves otherwise._

 The general lack of proper documentation for TUNTAP makes it necessary to have some example configurations shown here, so users can get ahead quickly.
 However, a basic understanding about networking certainly helps.